GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ## Before you begin

 For this tutorial, you need a Google Cloud [project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
-You can create a new one, or select a project that you already created.
+You can create a new one, or you can select a project that you already created.

 1. [Select or create a Google Cloud project.](https://console.cloud.google.com/projectselector2/home/dashboard)

 1. [Enable billing for your project.](https://support.google.com/cloud/answer/6293499#enable-billing)

-When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
+When you finish this tutorial, you can avoid continued billing by deleting the resources that you created.
 For details, see the "Cleaning up" section at the end of this tutorial.

 ## Overview

-SQL Server Always On availability groups allow users to deploy highly available and automated failover with SQL Server databases.
+SQL Server Always On availability groups allow users to deploy highly available SQL Server databases with automated failover.
 Always On availability groups are commonly deployed using multiple network subnets in Google Cloud.
-However, sometimes it you need to deploy in a single subnet configuration.
+However, sometimes you need to deploy in a single subnet configuration.
 For example, your network design may have been planned to only have one subnet per region, and adding new subnets might be difficult.

 This tutorial is based in part on
 [SQL Server failover cluster instance setup](https://cloud.google.com/compute/docs/instances/sql-server/configure-failover-cluster-instance) and [SQL Server multi-subnet Always On availability groups](https://cloud.google.com/solutions/deploy-multi-subnet-sql-server).

+## Create and configure a Windows domain controller

 In this tutorial, you use an exisiting default VPC network.

-## Create and configure a Windows domain controller

 An Active Directory domain is used for domain name services and Windows Failover Clustering, which is used by Always On availabilty groups.

 Having the AD domain controller in the same VPC network is not a requirement, but is a simplification for the purpose of this tutorial.

-It is possible to us [Managed Service for Microsoft Active Director](https://cloud.google.com/managed-microsoft-ad), but it takes an hour to initialize, so this tutorial uses a virtual machine (VM) for AD.
+It is possible to use [Managed Service for Microsoft Active Directory](https://cloud.google.com/managed-microsoft-ad), but it takes an hour to initialize, so this tutorial uses a virtual machine (VM) for AD.

 In this tutorial, the domain is `gontoso.com`.
 The domain controller VM name is `dc-windows`.
 By default, the Windows computer name matches the VM name, `dc-windows`.
-The VM is created in the `us-central1` default subnet, with IP address `10.128.0.3`.
+The VM is created in the `us-central1` default subnet, with the IP address `10.128.0.3`.

 1. In Cloud Shell, create a VM to use as the domain controller: